Karen Basen-Engquist, PhD, MPH

 Cheryl Rock, PhD, RD

 Dr. Rock’s research efforts are focused on the role of nutritional and dietary factors in the development and progression of cancer, particularly breast cancer, and healthy weight management in adults.
 Her research efforts address diet composition and weight management, and how diet, adiposity and physical activity affect biomarkers and risk and progression of cancer and other chronic diseases.
 Dr. Rock is presently responsible for randomized trials funded by the National Institutes of Health (NIH) that are testing whether healthy weight control and modifications in diet and physical activity can alter biological processes, hormonal factors, and biomarkers of disease progression.
-She also serves as principal investigator for an industry-sponsored randomized clinical trial of a multifaceted weight loss program and is a co-investigator on several NIH-funded studies that are focused on obesity, various weight loss interventions, and behavioral and metabolic factors associated with disease risk.
+She also serves as a co-investigator on several NIH-funded studies that are focused on obesity, various weight loss interventions, and behavioral and metabolic factors associated with disease risk.
 Dr. Rock leads the Nutrition Shared Resource of the Moores UCSD Comprehensive Cancer Center, a laboratory and dietary assessment recharge service unit that is focused on identifying and measuring dietary biomarkers and improving dietary assessment methods.

 June Stevens, MS, PhD

 Dr. June Stevens is Chair of the Department of Nutrition at the University of North Carolina at Chapel Hill and the American Institute for Cancer Research Distinguished Professor.
 Dr. Stevens is an obesity epidemiologist with a large research program focusing on the causes, consequences, and prevention of obesity in different populations.
-She has developed methodology to measure the home food environment that uses bar code scanning.
-She also examines associations between obesity weight change and cancer incidence and recurrence.
+She has served as Principal Investigator of the Coordinating Center for three NIH-funded multi-center trials: Pathways, Trial of Activity in Adolescent Girls (TAAG) and the Childhood Obesity Prevention and Treatment Research Consortium (COPTR).
+Areas of recent focus include methodology to assess the home food environment using bar code scanning and studies of the impact of food in the home on diet and obesity.
+Other recent work examines associations between obesity, weight change and cancer incidence and recurrence and characterization of the “healthy obese”.
 Dr. Stevens has served as an obesity expert for the National Institutes of Health, the Centers for Disease Control, the Institute of Medicine and the World Health Organization.Back to top